stfnbssl/wizzi/README.md

 <table>
 <tr>
 <td>surcePath</td>
-<td>The path to the `wfjob` document that describes the artifact generations to be executed.</td>
+<td>The path to the `wzjob` document that describes the artifact generations to be executed.</td>
 </tr>
 <tr>
 <td>context</td>
-<td>An object which properties will be context values in the mTree build up of the `wfjob` document.</td>
+<td>An object which properties will be context values in the mTree build up of the `wzjob` document.</td>
 </tr>
 <tr>
 <td>options</td>